It can be very frustrating to spend time and money on your website and, in the end, see that it doesn’t rank on Google.

 Penalties can also prevent your website from ranking in Google’s search results.

 There are two types of Google penalties:

 - Manual: This is when Google removes or demotes your site in their search results.
 It happens when a Google employee manually reviews your website and finds that it doesn’t comply with their Webmaster Guidelines.

 - Algorithmic: This is when Google’s algorithm sanctions a website or a web page due to quality issues.

 What do Google penalties include?

-- Deindexed, meaning Google completely removes your domain from search results.
+- Deindexed: Google completely removes your domain from its index.

-- Penalization which means your domain still exists, but you can’t find your page if you search it directly.
+- Penalization: Your domain still exists in the index, but you can’t find your page if you search it directly.

-Having duplicated content on your website is a serious problem that any website can experience.
-That’s why it is essential to monitor yours for all the important details we’ve listed in this article.
+That’s why it is essential to monitor all the important details we’ve listed in this article.

 If you notice that your website isn’t ranking in searches, go through the list we’ve provided and try to find out what’s the problem.
 Hopefully, that’ll help you out so that your website will rank higher.